jrpotter/notebook/notes/algorithms/bfs.md

 Bread-first search operates on a graph $G = \langle V, E \rangle$ and a **source** vertex $s$.

 ![[bfs.gif]]

+To keep track of progress, BFS colors each vertex white, gray, or black.
+All vertices start out white.
+They are colored gray upon discovery.
+They are painted black once all edges have been explored.

 %%ANKI
 Basic